objcio/articles/2014-08-11-snapshot-testing.md

 ### Conclusion

 [`FBSnapshotTestCase`][fbsnapshot] gives you a way to test view-related code.
 It can be used to build and visualize view states without jumping through hoops in the simulator.
 You should use it with my plugin [Snapshots][snapshots] if you use Xcode.
 Sometimes it can be a bit frustrating, but it pays off.
 It welcomes designers into the code review stage.
-It can be a very easy first step into writing tests on an existing project; you should give it a try.
+It can be a very easy first step into writing tests on an existing project.
+You should give it a try.

 Examples from Open Source: